 About Momentum CFO

-Momentum CFO is a boutique firm specializing in outsourced Chief Financial Officer services for small to mid-size businesses.
+Momentum CFO is a boutique firm specializing in outsourced Chief Financial Officer services for small and midsize businesses.
 We bring the benefits of Fortune 500 financial expertise to your business without the expense of hiring a full-time CFO.